 or

+- of up to Y2 slot + TSMTC_duration, if the active serving cells and the SCells being activated or deactivated are in a FR2 band pair and UE is capable of common beam management on this FR2 band pair, provided the cell specific reference signals from the active serving cells and the SCells being activated or deactivated are available in the same slot, where, TSMTC_duration is

+- the longest SMTC duration among all above active serving cells and SCell being activated in this FR2 band pair supported for common beam management when one SCell is activated.

+- the longest SMTC duration among all above active serving cells in this FR2 band pair supported for common beam management when one SCell is deactivated.

 - of up to Y2 slot + TSMTC_duration if the active serving cells are in the same band as any of the SCells being activated or deactivated, provided the cell specific reference signals from the active serving cells and the SCells being activated or deactivated are available in the same slot, where, TSMTC_duration is

 - the longest SMTC duration among all above active serving cells in SCG and the SCell being activated when one SCell is activated;